-What do you think is the purpose of a sunscreen?
-If you thought that it is to prevent tanning, then I’m sorry to say that you have fallen into the traps of advertisers.
-Most sunscreen ads focus on helping maintain skin complexion, brightening skin tone and protecting from tan.
-The products usually come with concealing, mattifying, fairness-improving and other such properties that make people believe that the essential purpose of a sunscreen is to make the wearer look fair.
+Let us start with the basic question.
+What is the purpose of sunscreen?
+If you thought that it is to prevent tanning and to maintain your skin complexion, then I’m sorry to say that you have fallen into the traps of advertisers.
+Most sunscreen ads focus on helping maintain skin complexion, brightening skin tone and avoiding tanning.
+The products usually come with concealing, mattifying, fairness-improving and other such properties that make people believe that the essential purpose of sunscreen is to make the wearer look fair.

-Sunscreens are not just for avoiding tan; they are meant for preventing sunburns and skin cancers.
+The reality is that sunscreens are not just for avoiding tan.
+They are meant to protect your skin from the ultraviolet rays which can cause sunburns, skin cancers, photoaging and also tanning.
 You might be aware that Australia has one of the highest rates of skin cancer in the world.
 Did you know that the majority of skin cancers in Australia are caused by exposure to UV radiation in sunlight and can be prevented if proper sun safety measures, including wearing sunscreen, are used?

 If an advertiser mentioned that wearing sunscreen will prevent cancer, there will be very few takers.
-In a country where the sun is worshiped, people will mock you if you call sunlight as a possible harbinger of cancer.
-However, everyone knows that we tan in the sun and unfortunately, colorism is still widely prevalent in Indian society.
+In a country where the sun is worshipped, people will mock you if you call sunlight as a possible harbinger of cancer.
+However, everyone knows that we tan in the sun and unfortunately, colourism is still widely prevalent in our society.
 It makes sense that the advertisers tap into the insecurities of people who aren’t ivory fair (i.e., most of the population).
 Now they have a huge market and their products sell well.

 Why is this a problem for me?
-Well, I need to wear sunscreen every single day, even in winter, even in early mornings, even in evenings when the sun is about to set, even if I’m going out only for five minutes, even if it is raining,… you get the picture I hope.
-If I don’t, I get sunburnt.
+Well, I need to wear sunscreen every single day, even in winter, even in early mornings, even in evenings when the sun is about to set, even if I’m going out only for five minutes, even if it is raining,… you get the picture.
+If I don’t wear sunscreen and let sunlight touch me even for a short time, I get sunburnt.

-Another annoyance for me is that until recently, I had to buy my sunscreens online and could not claim them as medical expenses.
+Another annoyance for me is that until recently, I had to buy my sunscreens online from foreign manufacturers and could not claim them as medical expenses.
 Why couldn’t I just buy them in a local cosmetic shop, you ask?
-I have a few rules when it comes to sunscreens and only a few meet that criteria.
+I have some rules when it comes to sunscreens and only few meet that criteria.

 Here’s how I choose my sunscreens and I recommend that you do too: